proselytear/rnpcalculator/README.md

 ### Description of application

-Application has 3 layers:
+Application has 3 layers:<br/>
-    - <b>view</b> - console view for users that could be easily replaced by web page, REST, etc.
+    - <b>view</b> - console view for users that could be easily replaced by web page, REST, etc.<br/>
-    - <b>controller</b> - IO controller that handles data received from view layer (could be replaced with WEB Controller, Socket, REST controller, etc.)
+    - <b>controller</b> - IO controller that handles data received from view layer (could be replaced with WEB Controller, Socket, REST controller, etc.)<br/>
-    - <b>service</b> - business logic for calculating result of input
+    - <b>service</b> - business logic for calculating result of input<br/>

-Added CalculatorIOException that should handle any error occurred via program work.
+Added CalculatorIOException that should handle any error occurred via program work.<br/>

 ## Environment
 1. JDK 8+